Are both Partners always willing to initiate Intimacy?

 Do you think the good initiators are alcohol and hotel beds for such couples?

-Couples can be happy without intimacy but the connection would be lost and the yearning will go on.
+Couples can be happy without intimacy but the connection would be lost and the yearning will stay with you.

 He is putting a lot of pressure on himself in this situation.